jonnyhoeven/cheviot-portfolio/README.md

 - includes supabase client on server and client side

 Before running the app, you must build the app with `npm run build`. after the build phase make sure to run `npm run export` to generate the static files and copy these to the standalone server build.
-The static part should be on a CDN or edge network anyways.
+The static part should be on a CDN or edge network.

 ## Supabase
 This uses Supabase as the backend. be sure to update env.local with your Supabase credentials.
 [Seeds](./seed/seed.sql)  can be found in the seed folder.